-Domestic Institution will assess immediate safety needs of complainant Violence 2.
-Institution will assist complainant with contacting local police if complainant requests AND complainant provided with contact information for local police department 3.
-Institution will provide written instructions on how to apply for Protective Order 4.
-Institution will provide written information to complainant on how to preserve evidence 5.
-Institution will assess need to implement interim or long-term protective measures to protect the complainant, if appropriate 6.
-Institution will provide the victim with a written explanation of the victim's rights and options 7.
-Institution will provide a "No trespass" directive to accused party if deemed appropriate
+- 1. The college will assess immediate safety needs of complainant - 2.
+The college will assist complainant with contacting local police if complainant requests AND provide the complainant with contact information for local police department - 3.
+The college will provide written instructions on how to apply for Protective Order - 4.
+The college will provide written information to complainant on how to preserve evidence - 5.
+The college will assess need to implement interim or long-term protective measures to protect the complainant, if appropriate - 6.
+The college will provide the victim with a written explanation of the victim's rights and options - 7.
+The college will provide a "No trespass" directive to accused party if deemed appropriate